glanzz/evmauth-core/CONTRIBUTING.md

 2. Clone your fork: `git clone https://github.com/your-username/evmauth-core.git`
 3. Create a new branch: `git checkout -b my-feature`
 4. Make your changes
-5. Run `forge fmt` and `forge test --ffi` to ensure code is formatted and tests pass
+5. Run `forge fmt` and `forge test` to ensure code is formatted and tests pass
 6. Push to your fork and submit a pull request

 ## Commit Messages